 The next awaiting envelope confirmed what was already known.
 It was the forensic report with the DNA and fingerprint results.
 Kirk Wallace had already made a full confession, so it was unlikely this evidence would be required to prove his guilt.
 It wouldn’t be the first time however that a full signed confession was challenged by the defense by time the court case arrived.

 The case into the disappearance of Emily Dupree was now closed.
-Luke knew he should be relieved and satisfied, but he wasn’t.
+Luke should've been relieved and satisfied, but he wasn’t.
 Cases that involved young children were always incredibly bitter-sweet, and so difficult to accept and forget.

 The positive was that a sick and callous individual was off the streets, never to harm another young child again.
 But the resonating negative that completely dominated any feeling of satisfaction as an investigator, was that a sweet and innocent young child, with her whole life ahead of her had been taken, all because she trusted an evil and depraved man whom she loved as her father figure.